 Tana Toraja Region, South Sulawesi

 The Torajan people live in compounds of traditional houses surrounded by rice fields.
 The most unique aspect of their culture is their relationship to their ancestors.
 When a person expires, they are not considered to be dead.
 Rather, they begin a long, multi-year transition to the afterlife.
-Their bodies and spirits remain at home for days and weeks up to years, and remain an active presence in the family’s life.
+Their bodies and spirits remain at home for periods ranging from days and weeks to years, and they remain an active presence in the family’s life.
 When the family decides that the person’s spirit is ready to begin its final journey, they hold a multi-day ceremony attended by hundreds of family members and neighboring villagers.
 Water buffalo are sacrificed and the deceased is remembered in song and dance.
 The body is then placed in a “house without kitchen” (a traditional house without a cooking area) to await final placement in the family tomb, which has been carved into a nearby boulder or cliff.
 These ancient ceremonies are practiced by all classes of Torajans but the magnitude depends on a family’s wealth.
 It can take a family years to save up for a ceremony for a beloved relative.
 Families visit their tombs annually to redress the bodies and spend time with their ancestors.

 Traditional Houses & Rice Fields